lynnfaraday/aresmush.com/tutorials/code/create-plugin/set-ability-cmd.md

         Chargen.check_chargen_locked(enactor)
       end

+{% tip %}
-{% include tip.html content="The fact that the permissions check came up in a number of commands is the reason why it was turned into a helper method.
-Helpers let you use a chunk of code all over without repeating yourself." %}
+The fact that the permissions check came up in a number of commands is the reason why it was turned into a helper method.
+Helpers let you use a chunk of code all over without repeating yourself.
+{% endtip %}

 ## Handling